pawlobanano/pawlobanano/README.md

 💻 I'm a software enginner located in 🥟Poland

-✨ Deeply involved & interested in Web development and Smart Home subjects
+✨ Interested in Web development and Smart Home subjects

 📫 LinkedIn [*https://www.linkedin.com/in/pawelbanach/*](https://www.linkedin.com/in/pawelbanach/)